 In an estate plan, you can name a power of attorney over your medical care, finances, and more if you become incapacitated.
 Even if you don’t have assets that could potentially be passed on to heirs, it is critical for everyone to have a named power of attorney.
 Otherwise, decisions about your future could be made by someone you do not want.

 The Comfort of Knowing Your Decisions Will Be Carried Out

 One of the most satisfying reasons to have an estate plan is the comfort of knowing your wishes will be carried out after you pass.
 It can bring you more peace of mind, too, if you share your estate plan with those who will be impacted the most.
 As previously mentioned, the estate plan doesn’t necessarily have to include anything about assets, so it’s critical to establish an estate plan sooner than later in case the worst would unexpectedly happen.

 If you create an estate plan now while you don’t have a lot of assets, but end up having more assets in the future, you can always update your estate plan.
 Most experts recommend reviewing your estate plan at least once a year or anytime a life change happens to make sure it’s up to date!
 When you’re ready to begin your estate plan turn to Jerimy Kirschner & Associates, PLLC.
 Our team has helped clients who felt like there was no need for an estate plan feel reassured about their future.
-Start with a free consultation and contact us today.
+Start with a free estate planning consult and contact us today.